zowe/docs-site/docs/user-guide/install-zos.md

 After the installation of Zowe runtime, install the Zowe Cross Memory Server (ZIS).

-The Zowe Cross Memeory Server, also referred to as Zowe Interprocess Services (ZIS) is an APF authorized server application that provides privileged services to Zowe in a secure manner.
+The Zowe Cross Memory Server, also referred to as Zowe Interprocess Services (ZIS) is an APF authorized server application that provides privileged services to Zowe in a secure manner.
 For security reasons, ZIS is not an HTTP server.
 Instead, this server has a trust relationship with ZSS.

 Other Zowe components can work through ZSS to handle z/OS data that would otherwise be unavailable or where access to these data could be vulnerable to security breaches.